Ztaeyn/HomeAssistant-VTR-Modbus/README.md

 * https://github.com/cmragnar/HomeAssistant-VSR300-Modbus

 With this you currently can:
-- Change operation Mode
+- Change operation Modes, Auto, Low/medium/high, Crowded/Party, Refresh/Boost, Away, Vacation.
+Stop seems to need a look at.
-- Set duration setpoint for Away, Vacation, Boost and Party
+- Set duration setpoint for Away, Vacation, Boost/Refresh and Crowded/Party
+- See alarm status and filter replacement countdown, and adjust the filter countdown.
+- Etc
 - See alarm status and filter replacement countdown.
-  - TODO: Setup notifications to my phone.
 - Set wanted temperature on the VTR thermostat.
 - Create automations your own automations using the above.
-  - TODO: Set automatic Away when me and my partner are at Work.

 Known Issues:
 See Issues Tab.